zack-bitcoin/amoveo/docs/design/sortition_chains.md

 the leverage of sortition chains
 ============

-If a sortition chain operator keeps selling sortition contracts, eventually they will make back almost all the money that they had paid to create the chain, which means they have enough money to make another chain.
+If a sortition chain operator keeps selling sortition contracts, eventually they will make back almost all the money that they had paid to create the soritition chain, which means they have enough money to make another sortition chain.
 It is like he is getting a leveraged position.
 The total value of all the sortition chains he is operating becomes much larger than the total value of the account he had started with.